Niuafoʻou (Tonga) 1993 "Evolution of the Earth (IV)"

 Dinosaurs on stamps of Niuafo'ou 1995, MiNr.: 289-290, Scott:

 During the "Dinosaurs Time" the Island did not exist.
 Niuafo'ou is a subaerial shield volcano formed by submarine explosive and effusive activity during the Holocene.
-(The Holocene is the current geological epoch, which began approximately 11,650 years before present).
+(The Holocene is the current geological Epoch, which began approximately 11,650 years before present).

 On June 11, 1993, the film Jurassic Park was released in the US.
 This was the first time when the general public could see very realistic reconstructions of dinosaurs and other prehistoric reptiles.
 Many Postal Authorities around the world, including Niuafo'ou, used this movie as an opportunity to issue stamps depicting dinosaurs and other prehistoric animals.